Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 The shift is from transactional optimization to compounding systems.

-This phase is about infrastructure.
+Laying the Brand Foundation.
+Infrastructure work: Brand Registry, visual identity, catalog architecture, and initial content.
 Get the basics right so everything built on top works better.

 Brand Registry and IP Protection Setup